danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/06 Set Data-In replication for MySQL from on premise into Azure Database for MySQL/readme.md

    Using Internet Explorer, download https://downloads.mysql.com/docs/sakila-db.zip and extract the content in *C:\\\temp*

-   Open a Windows Command Prompt and and connect to the local instance
+   Open a Windows Command Prompt and connect to the local instance

    ```
    mysql -u admin -p